 Is the internet a city?
 Despite the fact that (unlike most American teenagers in 1994) Michael has his own personal computer, there is ZERO mention of the internet.

 Have we received a harrowing vision of a future that has since come to pass?
 Oddly enough, haunted CD Rom murder games never really took off.

 Is the advent of VR eroding humanity’s sense of identity?
 Michael insists he’s not a killer, but each time he goes into the game he seems to become a little more murder-friendly.

-Has the advent of virtual reality cause you to contemplate the nature of consciousness itself, humanity’s place in the universe, and perhaps the idea that being able to create a new form of reality will elevate humanity to a new, god-like status?
-Oddly enough, Trickster never touches on that.
+Has the advent of virtual reality caused you to contemplate the nature of consciousness itself, humanity’s place in the universe, and perhaps the idea that being able to create a new form of reality will elevate humanity to a new, god-like status?
+Trickster never touches on that?
 He does say, “Real?
 Unreal?
 What’s the difference?” once, when Michael yells at him about being an IRL murderer.

 1337speak: “It’s interactive dude!
 You’re in the game man.
 You’re in control!”